-Clarification Regarding Effective Date of Deficiency Dividend Provisions

-Deficiency Dividends Under Prior Law - The deficiency dividend provisions allow a REIT to pay a "deficiency dividend" in a later year in order to remedy a failure to distribute the correct dividend amount in a prior year resulting from a "determination."
-Prior to the Jobs Act, a "determination" consisted of a Tax Court decision, a closing agreement, or another agreement signed by the Secretary of the Treasury.
+Clarification Regarding Effective Date of Deficiency Dividend Provisions order to remedy a failure to distribute the correct dividend amount in a prior year resulting from a "determination."
+Prior to the Jobs Act, a "determination" consisted of a Tax Court decision, a closing Agreement, or another agreement signed by the Secretary of the Treasury.